joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-08-09-fiddler-baseball-league.md

 ## Solution

-Though the games are discrete events, each team plays enough that their distribution is pretty well approximated by the continuous counterpart.
-The plan is to
+Though the games are discrete events, each team plays enough of them that their distribution is pretty well approximated by its continuous counterpart.

+Since each team plays $G = 145$ games and has probability $p = \tfrac12$ to win each one, the mean of this distribution is $\mu = \tfrac12 G = 72.5$ wins and the variance is $\sigma^2 = Gp(1-p) = \tfrac14 \cdot 145 = 36.25$ wins squared.

+With this in hand, our plan will be to

-- approximate the win total for each team by the normal distribution with matching mean and variance
+- approximate the win total for each team by the normal distribution with matching mean $\mu$ and variance $\sigma^2$
-- find the probability that all but one win total is less than $w_\text{max}$
+- find the probability that all but one of the win totals is less than $w_\text{max}$
-- find the expected value of $w_\text{max}$
+- use that to find the expected value of $w_\text{max}$

-In doing this, we'll run into a nasty integrals of CDFs raised to high powers that we'll get around through approximation.
+In doing this, we'll run into a nasty integral of CDFs raised to a high power that we will get around through tasteful approximation.

 ### Normalized teams

-Each team plays $G = 145$ games and has probability $p = \tfrac12$ to win each one.
-This means that the expected numbers of wins is $\mu = \tfrac12 G = 72.5$ and the variance is $\sigma^2 = Gp(1-p) = \tfrac14 \cdot 145 = 36.25.$ Since the number of games is large, we can approximate the distribution as a binomial with the same mean and variance $\phi(y) = \mathcal{N}(y\rvert \mu, \sigma).$

-So, we can write the number of wins as the mean $\mu$ plus a random normal variable $y_i$ times the width of the distribution
+Since the number of games is large, we can approximate the distribution as a binomial with the same mean and variance $\phi(y) = \mathcal{N}(y\rvert \mu, \sigma).$ So, we can write the number of wins as the mean $\mu$ plus a random normal variable $y_i$ times the width of the distribution

 $$ w_i = \mu + \sigma y_i, $$